smartsdk/guided-tour/docs/sensors/smartspot.md

    ![Connection](./images/connection.png)

 ## Fiware integrations
-FIWARE ([www.fiware.org](http://www.fiware.org)) is an open platform promoted by the European Commision and maintained by the FIWARE Foundation, where HOP Ubiquitous is Gold Member.

 FIWARE offers an Open Ecosystem that join different technology enablers for scalable data mangement and make feasible to integrate different services and